Languages of Zambia: Indigenous Zambian languages

-Zambia has 45 languages, some of which have a long history in Zambia, while others, such as Silozi, arose as a result of 18th- and 19th-century migrations.
+Zambia has some 40 indigenous languages, some of which have a long history in Zambia, while others, such as Silozi, arose as a result of 18th- and 19th-century migrations.
 All of Zambia's major languages by native-speaker population are members of the Bantu family and are closely related to one another.

 Seven native languages are officially recognised as regional languages.
 Together, these represent the major languages of each province: Bemba (Northern Province, Luapula, Muchinga and the Copperbelt), Nyanja (Lusaka and the Eastern Province), Lozi (Western Province), Tonga and Lozi (Southern Province), and Kaonde, Luvale and Lunda (Northwestern Province).
 These seven languages are used, together with English, in early primary schooling and in some government publications.
 A common orthography was approved by the Ministry of Education in 1977.

 The most common languages spoken by the majority of the population in Zambia are Bemba, followed by Nyanja and Tonga, while some other languages such as Luvale, Tumbuka, Lunda and the rest are spoken in their local localities of the country.